oliversutton/testblog/_posts/2023-03-25-a-second-blog-post.md

 ### References
 [^citation]: This is technically a footnote, but we can also use it as a citation.
+Clicking the arrow takes you back to the text.